samlynndavis/Bodiless-JS-Chris/packages/vital-elements/doc/GettingStarted/AnatomyOfAToken.md

 });
 ```

-> Note - so far we are still using the semantic CSS class names from the
+?> **Note:** So far, we are still using the semantic CSS class names from the original React
-> original React example.
-In a true Vital token, we would actually use
+example.
+In a true Vital token, we would actually use _functional_ classes from Tailwind CSS.
+We'll
-> *functional* classes from TailwindCSS.
-We'll get to that in the next section.
+get to that in the next section.

 As we mentioned before, a token is a structured set of higher-order components which can be applied
 to a component.
 These are structured as a two-layer nested object.